 Then we have a flashback to five years ago.
-When Richard (Tom Sizemore, Abstruse, Hell Girl), Kim’s father, had a meltdown and was institutionalized.
+When Richard (Tom Sizemore, Hustle Down, Hell Girl), Kim’s father, had a meltdown and was institutionalized.
 Want to bet his mutterings about Charlie Charlie will be relevant later in 7 Deadly Sins?

 Anyways, everyone ends up partying at Kim’s once her mother leaves.
-Which means we have a bunch of obnoxious assholes acting like they’re in a rap video.
+This means we have a bunch of obnoxious assholes acting like they’re in a rap video.
 Or a hair metal video if you’re old school.
 Until the cops show up.
-With nothing better to do they decide to play Charlie Charlie.
-Of course they end up summoning something from the other side.
+With nothing better to do, they decide to play Charlie Charlie.
+Of course, they end up summoning something from the other side.

 Director Glenn Plummer (VooDoo Curse: The Giddeh) and writer Tony Mercedes seem to think we’ll suddenly start caring about a bunch of assholes once they start being killed off.
 Wrong, I was happy to see them die because it meant I was getting closer to the end of the movie.